-While the constitution characterizes Kazakhstan as a secular state, the 2011 religion law recognizes certain religions-such as Hanafi Sunni Islam and Russian Orthodox Christianity-as traditional to Kazakhstan.
+While the constitution characterizes Kazakhstan as a secular state, it also recognizes certain religions-such as Hanafi Sunni Islam and Russian Orthodox Christianity-as traditional to Kazakhstan.
 The government considers other religious groups and those who subscribe to a different interpretation of "traditional" religions, particularly Islam, to be nontraditional.
 Authorities are more likely to target members of these groups related to their religious activity.